 +

-Questions Regarding The Movement Of ALL Korean Adoption Agency Files to NCRC (National Center for the Rights of the Child) beginning July 19th, 2025.
+Frequently Asked Questions (FAQ)— Regarding The Movement Of ALL Korean Adoption Agency Files to NCRC (National Center for the Rights of the Child) Beginning July 19th, 2025.

 Question: